nginxinc/nginx-one-workshops/labs/lab2/readme.md

    852667e29280   private-registry.nginx.com/nginx-plus/agent:nginx-plus-r31-alpine-3.19-20240522   "/usr/bin/supervisor…"   44 minutes ago   Up 44 minutes   0.0.0.0:33382->80/tcp, :::33381->80/tcp, 0.0.0.0:33377->443/tcp, :::33376->443/tcp, 0.0.0.0:33374->9000/tcp, :::33373->9000/tcp, 0.0.0.0:33372->9113/tcp, :::33371->9113/tcp   one-workshop-plus2
    ffa65b04e03b   private-registry.nginx.com/nginx-plus/agent:nginx-plus-r31-ubi-9-20240522         "/usr/bin/supervisor…"   44 minutes ago   Up 44 minutes   0.0.0.0:33373->80/tcp, :::33372->80/tcp, 0.0.0.0:33371->443/tcp, :::33370->443/tcp, 0.0.0.0:33370->9000/tcp, :::33369->9000/tcp, 0.0.0.0:33369->9113/tcp, :::33368->9113/tcp   one-workshop-plus3

-   # NGINX Ingress Demo containers (not Registered with One Console)
+   # NGINX Ingress Demo containers (not Registered with NGINX One Console)
    37c2777c8598   nginxinc/ingress-demo                                                             "/docker-entrypoint.…"   44 minutes ago   Up 44 minutes   0.0.0.0:33387->80/tcp, :::33386->80/tcp, 0.0.0.0:33379->443/tcp, :::33378->443/tcp                                                                                             web1
    dba569e76e36   nginxinc/ingress-demo                                                             "/docker-entrypoint.…"   44 minutes ago   Up 44 minutes   443/tcp, 0.0.0.0:33390->80/tcp, :::33389->80/tcp, 0.0.0.0:33384->433/tcp, :::33383->433/tcp                                                                                    web2
    5cde3c462a27   nginxinc/ingress-demo                                                             "/docker-entrypoint.…"   44 minutes ago   Up 44 minutes   0.0.0.0:33380->80/tcp, :::33379->80/tcp, 0.0.0.0:33376->443/tcp, :::33375->443/tcp                                                                                             web3
    ```

-   Go back to your One Console Instance page, and click `Refresh`.
+   Go back to your NGINX One Console Instance page, and click `Refresh`.
 You should see all 6 of your `basics-` instances appear in the list, and the Online icon should be `green`.
 If they did not Register with the One Console, it is likely you have an issue with the $TOKEN used, create a new Dataplane Key and try again.
 It should look similar to this:

    ![NGINX Instances](media/lab2_none-instances.png)